ContinUSE/openstack-on-coreos/README-nova-docker.md

 You can make instance using Project->Instance menu on Horizon (Dashboard), and allocate a floating public IP.

 ## Docker Container Running Check & Test
 Login to CoreOS host which does not running neutron service.
-Because
+(You can use controller nodes)
 ```
-# vagrant ssh nova-docker-01
+# vagrant ssh controller-01

 $ sudo docker run --rm -it redis redis-cli -h 10.0.5.101

 ```
 ## Issues
-I need more time to test for nova-docker driver features.
-The Live Migration feature is not available on Nova-docker driver, so sophisticated tool is required for normal use.
+The Live Migration feature does not support on Nova-docker driver, so sophisticated tool is required for normal use.